 If a person feels that their treatment has been harassing or unfairly discriminatory, they are encouraged to speak with their supervisor and/or file a complaint.
 Supervisors should take immediate action to prevent the possible harassment and/or discrimination from continuing.
 Institutional Equity can assist you with these issues and/or a complaint may be filed.
-Information on how to file a complaint can be found below.
-If the complaint involves any type of sexual misconduct, supervisors are considered "responsible employees" and must report to Michigan Tech's Title IX Coordinator.
+Information on how to file a complaint can be found later on this page under the heading ‘Process for Filing a Complaint with Institutional Equity’.

-The following Institutional Equity complaint procedures are intended to be used in any case of alleged harassment and/or discriminatory actions on the basis of a person’s race, religion, color, national origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, or marital status, veteran status, or disability.
-Violations of state and federal law and the policies could lead to discipline and possible dismissal.
+The following Institutional Equity complaint procedures are intended to be used in any case of alleged harassment and/or discriminatory actions on the basis of a person’s race, religion, color, national origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, veteran status, or disability.
+Violations of state and federal law and/or the policies could lead to discipline and possible dismissal.

 All complaints are given serious consideration.
 Informal resolutions should be explored first.
 The informal process serves to formulate appropriate resolutions at the most local level.
 Formal treatment may be specifically requested by either party or Institutional Equity in a written notice at any time.